strucura/datagrid-docs/index.md

 supports automatic discovery and registration of data grids, ensuring seamless integration into existing projects.
 With built-in support for various data normalizations and filtering options, DataGrids enhances the efficiency and functionality of data-driven applications.

+## Database Compatibility

+By default, the filter operations are designed to work with MariaDB and MySQL databases.
+However, you should still be able to leverage the package with other database systems by implementing custom filter operations that suit your database's syntax.